bergesinstitute/grafmethodenglish/book-3-unit-8.md

     After we eat, we'll go to the park.
 (Después de comer, iremos al parque).

-> This works the same way in Spanish: *Cuando llegue* (present subjunctive, not future).
+> This works in a similar way in Spanish: *Cuando llegue* (present subjunctive, not future).
-> In English we use the present indicative, but the idea is the same.
+> In English we use the present indicative, but the concept is similar.

-> 🔹 Esto es igual en español: *Cuando llegue* (presente de subjuntivo, no futuro).
+> 🔹 Esto funciona de manera similar en español: *Cuando llegue* (presente de subjuntivo, no futuro).
-> En inglés usamos el presente de indicativo, pero la idea es la misma.
+> En inglés usamos el presente de indicativo, pero el concepto es similar.

 # Weather vocabulary (vocabulario: el tiempo meteorológico)